...

 How do I get there?

-Unless you’re a really good swimmer, you essentially have two options: you can fly or take a ferry.
+Unless you’re an Olympic-level swimmer, you have two options: you can fly or take a ferry.

 Before I get into what to expect with ferry travel, you may first want to read about what to do when you get there.

-We detailed our 5-day, dog-friendly Jeju Island adventure in this post.
+I detailed our entire 5-day, dog-friendly Jeju Island adventure.
 If you don’t have a dog, no problem!
-You can do everything mentioned with or without a pooch!
+You can do everything mentioned with or without a pooch—it’s worth a read.

 Taking the ferry to Jeju Island, South Korea with my furry friend.